docsios

 apiKey: "fb_your_api_key_here",

-enableScreenshotDetection: true, // Default: true
+enableScreenshotDetection: true

 )